Jayson Blair

-Jayson Thomas Blair (born March 23, 1976) is an American former journalist who worked for The New York Times.
-He resigned from the newspaper in May 2003 in the wake of the discovery of fabrication and plagiarism in his stories.
+Jayson Thomas Blair (born March 23, 1976) is a former American journalist who worked for The New York Times.
+In May 2003, he resigned from the newspaper following the revelation of fabrication and plagiarism within his articles.

-Blair published a memoir of this period, titled Burning Down My Masters' House (2004), recounting his career, a diagnosis of bipolar disorder after his resignation, and his view of race relations at the newspaper.
-He later established a support group for people with bipolar disorder and became a life coach.
+In 2004, he published a memoir entitled Burning Down My Masters' House reflecting on his career, discussing his diagnosis of bipolar disorder following his resignation from the New York Times, and offering his perspective on race relations at the newspaper; he subsequently established a bipolar disorder support group and pursued a life-coaching career.

 Background

 Blair was born in Columbia, Maryland, the son of a federal executive and a schoolteacher.
 While attending the University of Maryland, College Park, he was a student journalist.
 For the 1996–1997 academic year, he was selected as the second African-American editor-in-chief of its student newspaper, The Diamondback.
-According to a 2004 article by the Baltimore Sun, "some of his fellow students opposed his selection describing him as 'an elbows-out competitor.'"
+According to a 2004 article by the Baltimore Sun, "some of his fellow students opposed his selection, describing him as "an elbows-out competitor."

 After a summer interning at The New York Times in 1998, Blair was offered an extended internship there.
 He declined in order to complete more coursework for graduation, but returned to the Times in June 1999 with a year of coursework left to complete.
-That November, he was classified as an "intermediate reporter."
-He was later promoted to a full reporter and then to editor.
+That November, he was classified as an "intermediate reporter" He was later promoted to a full reporter and then to editor.